-Nelson’s Column remains one of London’s most famous historical artefacts.
+Nelson’s Column remains one of London’s most famous historical artifacts.
 Not only is it stunning to look at, its history is always worth dipping into!
 With that in mind – how much do you actually know about the monument?

 Let’s take a few moments to look at some fun facts about Nelson’s Column which might just boggle your mind.

 Nelson’s Column cost £47,000 to build.
 That might not sound like much, but this was 19th century money.
 Taking into account inflation, this compares to around £5 million in modern money!